yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 > issue:
 > Skipping '/data/reads.left.fq.gz' which didn't exist, or couldn't be read

-The issue due to the fact that container file system is isolated from that of host system.
-So one has to map the host's directory inside the docker container with the `-v` flag in `docker run command` as shown below:
+The above issue has arised as container file system is isolated from that of host system.
+So one has to mount host's directory inside the docker container with the `-v` flag in `docker run command` as shown below:

 ``` bash
 docker run --rm -v /home/biouser/Downloads:/data biocontainers/fastqc:v0.11.9_cv7  fastqc /data/reads.left.fq.gz